 In fact, according to a 2011 UNICEF study, an estimated three out four children in Cambodia's orphanages still have one living parent.
 That clearly seems to be dodging the definition of "orphan" a little, but those in charge couldn't care less about stuff like definitions or, say, morality, because the more children in their care, the more donations they receive to pillage for their own ends.
 A well-intended scheme that has now become a loophole for the corrupt, with some orphanages even offering small sums of money to parents in exchange for their children.

 A number of unlicensed orphanages are now popping up around Cambodia and starting to reel the kids in.
-They are all, Tara told me, “operating without official registration and without essential documentation, like child protection policies.”
-So we can only guess what goes on behind closed doors, but Tara is certain that whatever it is, it's deeply corrupt in some shape or form.
-Dr. Lee goes one step further, claiming that the children in these unlicensed orphanages are being "forced to do labor in jobs that they don't want to do.”
-It's Oliver Twist, only with exploitative, morally corrupt caretakers who ruin lives, rather than charismatic weirdos who teach you how to pickpocket.
+They are all, Tara tells me, “operating without official registration and without essential documentation, like child protection policies”.
+So we can only guess what goes on behind closed doors, but Tara is certain that, whatever it is, it's deeply corrupt in some shape or form.
+Dr Lee goes one step further, claiming that the children in these unlicensed orphanages are being "forced to do labour in jobs that they don't want to do”.
+It's Oliver Twist, only with exploitative, morally-corrupt care-takers who ruin lives, rather than charismatic weirdos who teach you how to pickpocket.

 Earlier this year, an Australian-run orphanage was closed down amid accusations of child abuse and child trafficking.
-The orphanage in question—the ominously named Love in Action—had "rescued" 21 children from the streets of Phnom Penh and, like many others, was unregistered.
-A week later, a director of another institution in the city of Siem Reap was arrested for sexually abusing two girls, one 11 years old, the other 12.
+The orphanage in question – the ominously named Love in Action – had "rescued" 21 children from the streets of Phnom Penh and, like many others, was unregistered.
+A week later, a director of another institution in the city of Siem Reap was arrested for sexually abusing two girls, one aged 11, the other 12.
 His orphanage remains open, but is expected to be shut down.

-Although the likely closing of the orphanage seems like a good thing, when orphanages are shut down—or when children escape or grow too old to stay—they're forced out onto the streets with no family or support.
+Although that initially seems like a good thing, when orphanages are shut down – or when children escape or grow too old to stay – they're forced out on to the streets with no family and no support.
 They're vulnerable and susceptible to becoming tied up in work that's nowhere near suitable for children.

-Young girls often end up offering themselves to geriatric sex tourists in small, dirty bars, and others—according to Dr. Lee—flock to factories to get work because they don't have the education required to apply for any other jobs.
-And while it may beat sex work, life as a factory worker in Cambodia still isn't that desirable—you're basically guaranteed malnourishment, exceptionally low wages, and only about four days off a month.
+Young girls often end up offering themselves to geriatric sex tourists in small, dirty bars, and others – according to Dr Lee – flock to factories to get work because they don't have the education required to apply for any other jobs.
+And while it may beat sex work, life as a factory worker in Cambodia still isn't that desirable; you're basically guaranteed malnourishment, exceptionally low wages and only around four days off a month.

 It took the Cambodian government 20 years to establish a tribunal system to punish the Khmer Rouge members guilty of genocide in the late 70s, so it's unlikely that they're going to step in and put a stop to the orphanage exploitation any time soon.
-Accentuating that problem, Dr. Lee tells me that a quick "$750 or $1,500 will keep [the authorities'] mouths shut, so even though these people should be sent to prison, it's very hard to do anything because the government is so corrupt."
+Accentuating that problem, Dr Lee tells me that a quick, "£500 or £1,000 will keep [the authorities'] mouths shut, so even though these people should be sent to prison, it's very hard to do anything because the government is so corrupt".